Brick Presbyterian Church (New York City): Brick Church School

 The Brick Church School has early childhood programs and was founded in 1940.
 Dr. Lydia Spinelli served as Director from 1983 to 2019, followed by Amy Warden from 2019 to 2022.
 Marie Fabian became the Director of the school in December 2022.
-The Brick Church School’s mission is to provide an excellent early childhood education, nourishing children’s emotional, social, intellectual, physical, ethical, and spiritual well-being through an intentionally balanced approach in an atmosphere of warmth and mutual respect.
 Members of the church are given preference in the competitive application process.

 Music

 Dr. Raymond Nagem has been the Minister of Music at The Brick Church since September 2021.
 He leads the church's acclaimed professional choir.

 The sanctuary has a French Symphonic style organ with 6,288 pipes built by Casavant Frères of Quebec.
 The organ was dedicated with a recital by Dutch master Ben van Oosten in the fall of 2005, and was designed in the style of Aristide Cavaillé-Coll, a 19th-century organ maker.
 Jean-Louis Coignet was a consultant in the project.
 Coignet had been a Parisian government employee who was in charge of the city’s organs.
 There is a two manual, 26 rank mechanical action by Guilbault-Thérien in the Chapel of the Reformed Faith.
 This organ was installed in 1996 and is fashioned after French choir organs of the mid-19th century.